TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

 1) Accounting records should provide the information needed to separately identify the receipts and expenditures of State and other matching funds.

-2) Entries in accounting records should refer to subsidiary records and/or documentation which support the entry and which can be readily located.
+2) Entries in accounting records should refer to subsidiary records and/or documentation that supports the entry and that can be readily located.